tkachenko1503/webinar-drum-app/README.md

 # CLJS webinar

-Simple drum app for webinar
+Simple drum app for my webinar

 ## Run project

-Fro development im using Cursive and running `clojure.main` in normal JVM process, see the setup guide for figwheel - https://github.com/bhauman/lein-figwheel/wiki/Running-figwheel-in-a-Cursive-Clojure-REPL
+For development i'm using Cursive and running `clojure.main` in normal JVM process, see the setup guide for figwheel - https://github.com/bhauman/lein-figwheel/wiki/Running-figwheel-in-a-Cursive-Clojure-REPL